sunweiwe/sunweiwe/README.md

  ### Hi there 👋

  - 🔭 I’m currently interested in JavaScript.
- - 🌱 I’m currently learning Chemistry.
+ - 🌱 I’m currently learning Node.
  - 💬 Ask me about: Anything!
  - 📫 How to reach me:
- - ⚡ Fun fact: Love Funko!

 #### Thank you for the visit.
 ![](http://profile-counter.glitch.me/sunweiwe/count.svg)